a shortened form of a word or phrase

 verify,” as Ronald Reagan once said while negotiating disarmament with the Russians.

-a mental position from which things are viewed
+a mental position from which things are considered

 “A Circle of Wives” is told in turn by all four women, slowly unveiling the story from multiple